ELECTED MEMBERS

 Born: April 15, 1967, in Los Angeles, California

-In 1999, after a seven-year absence from competitive swimming, Torres decided to make an attempt to qualify for the 2000 Olympics.
-She not only qualified for the Sydney Games, she captured five medals, including a pair of golds––in the 4x100m Freestyle Relay in new World record time–3:36.61, and 4x100m Medley Relay, setting another world record–3:58.30.
-Torres also took home three individual bronze medals, one each in the 50m Freestyle, 100m Freestyle, and 100m Butterfly.
+In 1999, after a seven-year absence from competitive swimming, Torres decided to attempt to qualify for the 2000 Olympics.
+She not only qualified, she captured five medals at the Sydney Games, including a pair of golds––in the 4x100m Freestyle Relay (a team World record, 3:36.61), and 4x100m Medley Relay, setting another team world record, 3:58.30.
+Torres also took home three individual bronze medals, one each in the 50m Freestyle, 100m Freestyle and 100m Butterfly.

-As a University of Florida undergraduate, Torres earned 28 NCAA All-America swimming awards, the maximum amount of All-America honors possible.
-Her career U.S. record includes eight National 50m Freestyle titles won from 1982 to 2000; four 100m Freestyle championships 1985-2000; and the 1991 200m Freestyle championship.
+Teenager Torres entered the University of Florida following her triumph at 1984 Games and earned 28 NCAA All-America swimming awards as an undergraduate, the maximum number of All-America honors possible.
+Her U.S. career record includes numerous national 50m Freestyle titles from 1982 thru the 2008 Olympic trials; as well as 100m Freestyle championships 1985-2008; and the 1991 200m Freestyle championship.